mchoraine/WindowsLikeMacOS/README.md

 # WindowsLikeMacOS

 I use to develop on macos with intellij but for some reason I may sometimes need to work on windows.

 To still be effcient, I need to preserve my favorites shortcuts and mecanism in goal to not learn it again each time I switch OS environment.

-There is a list of tools and script, I used to configure my environment to feel the same as I was on mac o
+There is a list of tools and script, I used to configure my environment to feel the same as I was on mac os.

 ## Keyboard

 First thing I had to to is to buy a apple keyboard and remap key to make it compatible windows.

 For that I use "Magic Utilites" soft to simplify most of the work.
 Then I use "Microsoft Keyboard Layout Creator" to fix some keys mapping not working in my French keyboard.

 You can find in this repo the source file.

 - [Magic Keayboard](https://www.apple.com/fr/shop/product/MLA22F/A/magic-keyboard-fran%C3%A7ais)